 The better you are, and the more people know your face and name, the higher the opportunity you have of acquiring those clients.
 Essentially, you need to become a celebrity yourself – the name on everyone’s lips.
 Even people who don’t use a personal trainer should know your name by this point and recommend you to others by reputation alone.

 Steps to becoming a celebrity include:

 Approach local media: you do not need to approach it from the angle of promoting your business.
 But if you are offering something to the community – for example, raising money for a charity on an upcoming run, you are likely to get noticed.

 Interact and aim high: As a personal trainer, you should be no stranger to reaching out to big names through following and engagement.
 Don’t just follow celebrities on social media, engage with them.
-Reply to their tweets, tag them in posts.
+Reply to their tweets, and tag them in posts.

 As with any career choice, some of this is pure luck.
 Think long-term and see every client (especially the average man and woman) as an opportunity to grow your brand.
 That 50-year-old company director whose GP has told him to lose weight and get active could have some amazing contacts.
 His daughter could be a professional runner with a genuine shot at a place at the next Olympics.
 His son might work in public relations for the local football club with budding youth talent.
 His wife might be a TV producer.
 His squash partner might be chair of a county sport development association.